-Once kids understand a concept using manipulatives, then we will move on to using pictures instead of concrete objects.
+Once kids understand a concept using manipulatives, we will move on to using pictures instead of concrete objects.
 This requires a deeper level of understanding.
-And finally, if students get a concept using pictures we will move on to algorithms.
+And finally, if students get a concept using pictures, we will move on to algorithms.

 When to use math manipulatives

 I never use math manipulatives during my whole group lesson.
 It takes too long to pass out all the materials.
 It’s difficult for me to see if all the students are using them correctly.
 And, it invites behavior issues when kids start misusing the manipulatives as toys or distractions.

 Instead, I model how to use manipulatives with magnetic or digital manipulatives on the whiteboard.
 This provides the concrete problem solving that students need without wasting class time or causing distractions.